Jokelab/Assertive.Docs/VSCode extension.md

 - Click **Select Install from VSIX...**
 - Select the downloaded vsix file to install the extension.
 - To activate the extension, create or open a file with the **.ass** file extension.
-- To activate the extension, create or open a file with the **.ass** file extension.